 Conversation Groups with International Students at SDSU’s American Language Institute

-Conversation Groups at the American Language Institute are designed to give international students practice in conversing with native speakers and other English-language learners.
-Supervised by ALI staff, the sessions are lightly-structured, with topics and questions to guide the small group discussions.
+Conversation groups at the American Language Institute (ALI) are designed to give international students practice in conversing with native speakers and other English-language learners.
+Supervised by ALI staff, the sessions are lightly structured, with topics and questions to guide the small group discussions.
 Students also have a chance to ask questions and explore topics of interest.
-Volunteers are selected to work with two to five students each session.
+Volunteers are selected to work with between two and five students each session.
 On some occasions, games and other activities are integrated.
 Refreshments are served at each meeting.

 “I like to travel internationally and have always liked talking to people and experiencing their cultures.
 So this is like traveling, but you don’t have to leave the country.”